r6a/r6a/README.md

 🔭 Focussed on building a portfolio to sharpen my skills

-🌱 I’m currently learning React
+🌱 I’m currently learning Ruby and React

 👩🏿‍🤝‍👩🏻 I’m looking to collaborate on projects with JavaScript and React